Top 23 Miami Pre-Construction Luxury Developments 2026

 My Take: What the Data Actually Says About Miami Pre-Construction in 2026

-Strip away the marketing and look at the 15 developments' combined 4,863 units completing or completed 2026–2028.
-The narrative is bifurcated: trophy projects (Waldorf Astoria, Baccarat, Cipriani) targeting $2M+ ultra-high-net-worth buyers with completion certainty and brand prestige.
-Volume projects (Mercedes-Benz 791 units, Aria 375, Lofty 362) targeting $800K–$3.5M segment with portfolio rental potential.
+Strip away the marketing and look at the 23 developments' combined 7,009 units completing or completed 2026–2030.
+The narrative is bifurcated: trophy projects (Waldorf Astoria, Baccarat, Cipriani, D&G, Six Fisher Island, Rivage) targeting $2M+ ultra-high-net-worth buyers with completion certainty and brand prestige.
+Volume projects (Mercedes-Benz 791 units, DELANO 421, Aria 375, Lofty 362, Standard Brickell 407) targeting $600K–$3.5M segment with portfolio rental potential.

 For international investors: The ultra-luxury tier (Waldorf Astoria, Baccarat, Cipriani, St. Regis, Bentley) is capital flight hedge territory.
 These are trophy assets where Miami positioning justifies illiquidity.
 If your wealth is based in currency-unstable jurisdiction, Miami ultra-luxury is portfolio insurance.
 Pricing at $2M+ reflects this non-economic (i.e., political-risk) demand driver.